 Argos At Home

-Resources and activities for UWF alumni and their families who are trying to stop the spread of COVID-19/coronavirus by staying at home and working remotely.
+Resources and activities for UWF alumni and their families who are spending more time at home and/or working remotely.

-As many of us find ourselves staying inside, away from the normal happenings in our day-to-day lives, we are all looking for entertaining activities to help us pass the time.
+Even as states and cities begin the process of "reopening," things are far from being back to normal.
+You may not be staying inside as much, but you may still be looking for entertaining activities to help pass the time until we can get back to dining out or attending sporting events, concerts and community festivals.
 UWF Alumni Relations is proud to offer these resources from UWF campus partners and sponsors to help our alumni and their families during this trying time.
 We have included items for kids as well as individuals working from home.
-This web page will be updated as we gather more resources.
+This web page will continue to be updated with new resources.

-Are you an alumni with a resource to share with us?
-Email email@example.com and you may be featured on this web page or on social media.
+Do you have a resource to share with us?
+Email firstname.lastname@example.org and you may be featured on this web page or on social media.

 Arts and Culture